 Current host organisations

-The current eight host organisations include three parliamentary organisations and five non-parliamentary organisations.
+The current seven host organisations include three parliamentary organisations and four non-parliamentary organisations.
 NERC students can apply for internships at any of these organisations.

 - Parliamentary Office of Science & Technology (POST) - London - external link